-Recently a friend of ours reached out and asked us for some high-level information about Experience Design that he could share with some of his non-design colleagues and contacts.
-Basically he asked:
+Recently, a friend of ours reached out asking for some high-level information about experience design that he could share with some of his non-design colleagues and contacts.
+He asked:

 I whipped up this quick response, and it was promptly suggested that it might be a helpful blog post… so, voilà!
 The following is by no means exhaustive, but maybe a few points will be helpful in communicating why user experience (UX) is more important than ever.

 There’s hard evidence in the marketplace showing small, nimble organizations with carefully thought out user/customer experiences (and surprisingly often, not much under the hood) can seriously challenge large companies with well-known brands, years worth of data, and strong infrastructure, but no recent investment in a world-class user experience (the mint.com story is one example—though they had plenty under the hood).